-Every traveller would have a list of travel destinations that they want to visit.
+Every traveller would have a list of travel destinations that they want to visit, our own bucket list if you will.
 Not so often that we can accomplish what we have put on our list but it helps you to focus and prioritize.
 For me, I have two lists – one is for the near future, of places that I would like to visit and another list for my dream travel locations.

 So, what’s on my list?